 THE EDUCATION SYSTEM IN UGANDA

-In Uganda, there are some public primary schools, but they are few and far between and not equipped to deal with the special needs of orphans and impoverished children who do better in a boarding school environment.
+In Uganda, there are some public schools, but they are few and far between and not equipped to deal with the special needs of orphans and impoverished children who do better in a boarding school environment.
 In most cases, without a sponsor, an orphaned or poor child does not go to school.
-At this time, there is no public secondary school.

-If money is available, children begin nursery school as soon as possible in order to give them the best chance at education.
-In some cases in Uganda, nursery school costs more that Primary.
-At the Watoto School in Bwindi, the cost for nursery and for primary is the same.
+If money is available, children begin nursery school as soon as possible in order to give them the best start at education.

-This system follows the British/European method.
+This system follows the British/European model.
 All students in Uganda take annual, national exams.
 Entrance into secondary school depends on these exams.
 Secondary schools vary in quality, as they do in the US.
-The better the school, the higher the exam scores must be.
+The better the school, the higher the exam scores must be for entry.

 Secondary School is divided into two parts:

-• Secondary 1 – 4, roughly equivalent to our High School
+- Secondary S1-S4, roughly equivalent to our High School

-• Secondary 5 + 6 or “A” Levels/Advanced Secondary, which corresponds more or less to the first two years of a US B.A.
+- Secondary S5-S6 or “A” Levels, which corresponds to the first two years of a US college bachelor’s program..

-If finances are available, students who complete A Levels continue on to University.
+If finances are available, students who complete “A” Levels continue on to University.
 They may compete for a Government Scholarship at the end of S6.